 Located under the Brooklyn Bridge, this vibrant-hued Mexican mainstay boasts an expansive back patio, powerful tipples and fiery Latin eats.
 Hearty brunch desayunos include a breakfast taco number—tortillas piled high with succulent house-made chorizo, potatoes, crema, avocado salsa and a crowning fried egg.

-This bustling West Village eatery offers relaxed outdoor accommodations, craft cocktails and a modern Italian menu by chef Gabriel Thompson (Le Bernardin, Del Posto).
+This bustling West Village eatery offers relaxed outdoor accommodations, craft cocktails and a modern Italian menu by chef Andrew Whitney.
 At the four-course brunch, opt for a Bloody Mary with salumi-infused FAIR quinoa vodka or go full Italian with a roasted-orange Negroni Sbagliato.
-Pasta starters like bucatini alla arrabiatta make way for hearty mains such as gamberi and grits (shrimp, parmesan polenta, tasso bacon, eggs) and a duck hash with confited bird, potatoes and fried eggs.
+Pasta starters like bucatini alla arrabiatta make way for hearty mains such as gamberi and grits (shrimp, parmesan polenta, tasso bacon, eggs) and a chorizo frittata with fingerling potatoes.

 Looking for more to do outdoors?